confluentinc/ksql/docs/faq.md

 ksqlDB requires only:

-1. A Java runtime environment
+1. A Java runtime environment.
 2. Access to a {{ site.ak }} cluster for reading and writing data in real-time.
 The cluster can be on-premises or in the cloud. ksqlDB works with clusters running vanilla {{ site.ak }} as well as with